The Power of Presence

 While we strive for ever-faster connectivity with the world around us, we can often fall victim to losing touch with the here and now.
 Time is precious — we should not be trying to rush through it or avoid demanding periods of time.
 We should shift our mindset to savor moments of all kinds, in all times of the year.
 Even in the slower moments of life, being present will increase your appreciation for them and create an authentic connection with those you share them with.

-Here are a few ways to begin developing the presence of mind so that you can enjoy a peaceful holiday season:
+Here are a few ways to begin developing the presence of mind so that you can enjoy a peaceful new year:

 Put Down Your Phone